-In this webinar, Laboratory Director and Senior Geneticist Jennifer Schleit (PhD, FACMG) will review and discuss common questions and misconceptions about genetic testing.
+In this webinar, Laboratory Director and Senior Geneticist Jennifer Schleit, PhD, FACMG, will review and discuss common questions and misconceptions about genetic testing.
 Topics include copy number detection using NGS-based technology, using diagnostic yield as a metric for test quality, and limitations of genetic testing.
 Where possible, case examples and testing data will be used to confirm or debunk these myths.

-- Critically evaluate NGS-based genetic testing capabilities and limitations
+Critically evaluate NGS-based genetic testing capabilities and limitations

-- Provide insights to support informed decision-making when selecting the best laboratory and test for your patient
+Provide insights to support informed decision-making when selecting the best laboratory and test for your patient

-- Demonstrate clinical significance through case examples
+Demonstrate clinical significance through case examples

-- Discuss the future of genetic testing capabilities
+Discuss the future of genetic testing capabilities

-Dr. Jennifer Schleit (PhD, FACMG) received a Bachelor of Science with Honours in Biochemistry and Microbiology from Dalhousie University and a PhD in Pathology from the University of Washington in Seattle, Washington, USA.
+Jennifer Schleit, PhD, FACMG, received a PhD in pathology from the University of Washington in Seattle.
 She completed a clinical fellowship at the University of Washington and received her certification in clinical molecular genetics from the American Board of Medical Genetics and Genomics (ABMGG).
-Dr. Schleit served as an Assistant Director at the Center for Precision Diagnostics at the University of Washington before accepting a position as Senior Geneticist at Blueprint Genetics in 2017.
-Currently, she is the Laboratory Director of the Seattle facility.
+Dr Schleit served as an Assistant Director at the Center for Precision Diagnostics at the University of Washington before accepting a position as senior geneticist at Blueprint Genetics in 2017.
+Her last position at Blueprint Genetics was as Laboratory Director of the Seattle facility until September 2022.